Nevada Christmas Logo

 Q: How much electrical cost does it take to run the display?

-A: It costs around $50 extra.
-Yes...only $50!
+A: When I had all incandescent lighting, it cost an around $35 extra.
+Yes...only $35!
 The reason why is because the lights are not constantly on except for certain parts of the show.
 This is another great reason to go computerized.
-Here are my electric bill costs for:
+For 2008, I replaced most of my incandescent lighting with LED's which only use up to 20% of what incandescent is.
+Here are my actual electric bill costs for: